 When you’re juggling so many logistics, customers and shipments, it’s sometimes hard to see the forest from the trees.
 One of the TMS software features that can significantly impact your bottom line is the ability to identify trends and easily synthesize vast amounts of data into actionable changes that will grow your business.

-Look for a TMS that can generate a wide range of reports and track important KPIs.
+Look for a TMS that has an analytics function can generate a wide range of reports and track important KPIs.
 Bonus points for platforms that can display that data in an easy-to-understand dashboard.

 Your KPIs might include transportation times, including expected versus actual times; freight cost per unit shipped; percent use of trucking capacity; driver safety scores; driver turnover ratios; percentage of loaded miles; or maintenance expense per mile.

 The transportation industry is one of the most highly regulated, complex industries in the world.
-We’ve touched on a few of the most important features to look for, but if you’re still wondering what is TMS software and what it can do for you, please contact us to learn more.
+We’ve touched on a few of the most important features to look for, but if you’re still wondering what is TMS software and what it can do for you, please contact us, Rose Rocket, to learn more.

 Get a custom demo of how Rose Rocket can work for your transportation business.